-21. Do the courts in your jurisdiction generally enforce the judgments of courts in other jurisdictions (in particular, English and US courts) and is your country a member of The Convention on the Recognition and Enforcement of Foreign Arbitral Awards (i.e. the New York Arbitration Convention)?
+21. Do the courts in your jurisdiction generally enforce the judgments of courts in other jurisdictions and is your country a member of The Convention on the Recognition and Enforcement of Foreign Arbitral Awards?

 Although the United States is not a signatory to any treaty that requires the recognition of non-U.S. court judgments and the law therefore varies by state, U.S. courts generally enforce foreign judgments, as long as certain requirements are met.
 The majority of states, including New York, have adopted the Uniform Foreign Money Judgments Recognition Act (UFMJRA), which requires the court to recognize a foreign judgment that is final, conclusive, and enforceable in the jurisdiction in which it was rendered, unless the foreign court (1) was not impartial, (2) did not offer due process of law, or (3) did not have personal jurisdiction over the defendant, among other potential exceptions.
 States that have not adopted the UFMJRA generally perform a similar analysis under common law and principles of comity to determine whether to recognize a foreign judgment.